Certificate in Professional Development Programme for Teachers of English

 This programme aims at upgrading teachers’ knowledge and skills in the teaching of English at both primary and secondary level.
-They will focus on areas of English language knowledge and skills relevant to the current needs of teachers in the local school sector with particular emphasis on the implementation of significant changes in the English language curriculum.
+They will focus on areas of English language knowledge and skills relevant to the current needs of teachers in the local school sector with particular emphasis on the implementation of recent updates in the English language curriculum.

 Upon completion of the programme, participants should be able to:

-This course explores with participants how upper primary and lower secondary students can be helped to develop reading and writing skills to support their English language development.
-The course takes a genre approach and will explore with participants key genres appropriate for the target level of students and the design of learning materials to support these students’ development of reading and writing skills.
+This course explores with participants how students can be helped to develop literacy skills to support their English language development in the 21st century classrooms.
+The course takes a process-genre approach and will explore with participants key genres in the primary and secondary curricula and the planning, implementation and evaluation of English language lessons as well as learning materials to support students’ development of multiliteracies in English.

 This course introduces a wide range of e-resources and their applications in promoting effective English teaching and learning in Hong Kong primary and secondary schools.
 The effective evaluation of e-resources is also included.
 Focus will be given to using e-resources to facilitate arousing students’ interest in English, integrating language skills more effectively, increasing interaction and collaboration between teachers and learners, and assisting learners in beginning to take charge of their own learning.
 The course includes how e-resources can be integrated with a variety of teaching approaches to tailor a school-based English curriculum suited to the needs of learners.
 Aims of the English curriculum, including assisting students to be more flexible, independent, motivated and engaged in their learning activities will be addressed.
 IT resources covered in the course include a variety of websites, software, hardware tools, apps and e-books (including e-textbooks) appropriate to the learning level of both primary and secondary students.